Hammerwood Park: Hammerwood today

-The estate is used regularly as a film location for TV, feature films, fashion and photography.
-Films have included the 2007 horror movie Knife Edge, the 2010 film London Boulevard starring Colin Farrell and Keira Knightley, and work by Led Zeppelin, The Darkness, Victoria Beckham, Melanie C, and Cheryl Cole.
-It served as the setting for the 1998 narcotics documentary Sacred Weeds.
+Hammerwood has been used extensively as a location for TV, feature films, fashion and photography, including for Knife Edge (2007), London Boulevard (2010), starring Colin Farrell and Keira Knightley, and work by Led Zeppelin, The Darkness, Victoria Beckham, Melanie C, Cheryl Cole and Beyoncé.
+It has been used for fashion shoots and photography for Prada, John Lewis catalogues, Tim Walker for Vogue, and Country Life.
+It was used as the setting for the 1998 narcotics documentary Sacred Weeds.

-Hammerwood has also been used for fashion shoots and photography for Prada, John Lewis catalogues, Tim Walker for Vogue and editorials for other magazines (including, amongst others, Country Life).
-It served as the location for Beyoncé’s September 2018 Vogue cover shoot.
+In 2024, Hammerwood passed to Edward Pinnegar (b.
+1996), and his wife, Sophie, marking the third generation of the family since its 1982 rescue.